Individual Eligibility for WIOA Adult Program Services

 To further clarify, VA benefits for education and training services do not constitute “other grant assistance” under WIOA’s eligibility requirements.
 Therefore, eligibility for VA benefits for education or training services do not preclude a veteran or the veteran’s eligible spouse from receiving WIOA funded services, including training funds.
 Similarly, WIOA program operators may not require veterans or spouses to exhaust their entitlement to VA funded training benefits prior to allowing them to enroll in WIOA funded training.

-Refer to OWDI 21-2017, Change 1, or current guidance for documentation requirements.
+Refer to WSD# 03-2024, or current guidance for documentation requirements.

 Low-Income Individual (as defined in WIOA Section 3(36))